Why Do Cats Pant?

 Almost all cats like to play.
 It’s natural, it keeps their mind stimulated and for kittens it is a way to learn about the world.
 And we humans, of course, love to play with cats.
 It’s a great way to bond with them and tire them out so they don’t wake us up at night.
 There really is no downside to playing with your cat.

 But, very vigorous play, particularly in kittens, can sometimes trigger a panting response.
 A cat can get overly excited, and they will pant as they calm down.
 If that happens, Daily Paws recommends a break.
 It would time for a nice, calm rest to let your cat’s system relax and reset.
 The panting should stop soon after.

-A little bit of panting after play isn’t a reason not to play with your cat.
+A little bit of panting with their mouth open after play isn’t a reason not to play with your cat.
 But it is something that can indicate it might be time for a little rest.

 As with all behaviors displayed by cats, you’ll want to keep an eye out for behaviors or reactions that are excessive or out of the norm for your cat.
 But generally speaking, a little excitement isn’t a bad thing.